 Also on Saturday we had the latest in our neverending routine of torrential downpours.
 This information will be key.

 Sunday dawned, not sunny, but at least not pouring rain.
-We all got dolled up for Jebus, and decided to take two vehicles, rather than cramming all six of us into the old Caravan.
-Mom, Dad, tallgirlsam, and shortgirljay rode in the Jeep.
+We all got dolled up and decided to take two vehicles, rather than cramming all six of us into the old Caravan.
+Mom, Dad, Sammi, and Jamie rode in the Jeep.
 Ginny and I followed in my car.

 My parents’ church is about a fifteen minute drive away, on a winding country road.
 We’re driving on said road and begin to see evidence of all the mudslides and flash flooding that had occurred the day before due to the rains.
 It’s kind of scary, by the way, to see entire hillsides crumbled away.